December, 2004 - Black Bittern &

 still have two juvenile Channel-billed Cuckoos in the garden every day,

-and being fed by, Torresian Crows.
+making noisy demands on, and being fed by, Torresian Crows.
 They've been stocking-up here since

 February, but they must surely